bhisaac/5eFP/5eFP-SRD.md

 When you roll the most favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a feature, it is called a critical success.
 When this happens, you ignore the DC and consider the roll an automatic success.
 For example, in 5eFP, rolling a natural 20 on a d20 is a critical success, ignoring the DC and granting an automatic success.

 Rolling a 95% or higher on a d100 is considered a critical success.
 If a feature in 5eFP awards an expanded critical success range (crit range), subtract 5% from this number for each additional score in the crit range.
-For example, in 5eFP, a fighter can upgrade to champion, granting an expanded crit range of 19.
-This means rolling a 19 or 20 on a d20 roll are both considered critical successes.
+For example, in 5eFP, a fighter with the champion feature grants an expanded crit range of 19.
+This means rolling a 19 or 20 on a d20 roll is considered a critical success.
 So, an expanded crit range of 19 means a result of 90% or higher on a d100 is considered a critical success.

 > A critical success occurs in skill-based systems whenever a player character (PC) scores four or more net successes.
 An increased crit range allows critical success if you roll three or more net successes.
 >
-> Some TRPG systems consider lower numbers as successes.
-A critical success in such a system, then, is the lowest number on the die, 5% or lower on a d100, and 10% or lower on a d100 with an expanded crit range.
+> Some tabletop roleplaying game (TRPG) systems consider lower numbers as successes.
+A critical success in such a system is the lowest number on the die, 5% or lower on a d100, and 10% or lower on a d100 with an expanded crit range.

 ### Critical Failure

-When you roll the least favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a feature, it is called a critical failure.
+Rolling the least favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a feature is called a critical failure.
 When this happens, you ignore the DC and consider the roll an automatic failure.
 In 5eFP, rolling a 1 on a d20 is considered a critical failure.
 A 5% or lower on a d100 is considered a critical failure.

 > A critical failure occurs in skill-based systems whenever all dice in a test roll the least favorable result.
 >
 > Some systems consider higher numbers as failures.
-A critical failure in such a system, then, is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.
+A critical failure in such a system is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.
+>
+> Some TRPG systems consider higher numbers as failures.
+A critical failure in such a system is the highest number on the die or 95% or higher on a d100.

 ### Encounter